dev4dojo/shards-commands/README.md

 # Shards | Commands

 This project provides a lightweight and extensible framework for building modular command-line interfaces (CLI) in Python.
-It allows easily define commands as separate modules and automatically discover and execute them without manually editing the main script.
+It allows you to easily define commands as separate modules and automatically discover and execute them without manually editing the main script.

 ## Features